Basic Guide to FTP and Web Space

 Welcome to the Freeola Internet customer support pages.
 This guide is designed to help you identify the best method to access your webspace to create or update a website.
 For more internet help topics please visit our main Support Page.

 The method used to create or update a website will depend on your choice of package.
-If you would like to create a new website, you can create a free website via a Freeola internet connection or get unlimited web hosting from £3.49.
+If you would like to create a new website, you can get unlimited web hosting with our VIP Hosting service.
 Alternatively, you can use our instant website builder to easily design and build your site online, without the need to upload or create any files yourself.

 Once set-up, settings can be managed via the MyFreeola Control Panel.
-Here you can set-up an address for your site, using either a free web address or your own domain name.
+Here you can set-up an address for your site, using your own domain name.
 If you have already signed-up for a Freeola service, please read on for instructions on uploading your site.

-Freeola offers all of our internet connection users unlimited free webspace.
-Please make sure you are connected via your Freeola Broadband or Dial-up connection before proceeding.
-Alternatively, Freeola Web Freedom is a product designed to allow Freeola internet customers to access their free webspace from any connection, removing the requirement to be connected to the internet via Freeola.
-If you are using either of these services, please see section two for simple instructions on uploading files to your website via FTP (File Transfer Protocol).
+Freeola offers all of our legacy internet connection users unlimited free webspace.
+Please make sure you are connected via your Legacy Freeola Broadband connection before proceeding.
+If you are using this service, please see section two for simple instructions on uploading files to your website via FTP (File Transfer Protocol).

 Freeola VIP Hosting offers unlimited web hosting and a number of advanced optional features on our latest servers.
 VIP Hosting subscribers can access their web space to upload files from anywhere in the world.
 Please see section two for simple instructions on uploading files to your website folder via FTP.